Colorado-State-University-CMB/wrangling-genomics/_episodes/05-automation.md

 {: .output}

-Look at the data being produced.
-Look at the log files being created.
-Figure out what it's doing.

 You must do three things:
  1. comment out the part in the box
  2. edit the script to use a threads argument:
     - example: command_name -t $SLURM_NTASKS
     - the commands that make use of an argument are `bwa`, `samtools`, and `bcftools`
  3. edit the script to use your trimmed fastq files
- 4. See how fast you can get your script to finish by increasing ntasks
+ 4. Using sbatch (not ainteractive), see how fast you can get your script to finish by increasing ntasks

+Look at the data being produced.
+Look at the log files being created.
+Figure out what it's doing.

 END OF CM580A3 LESSON